 **If you have an analog meter a technician will manually disconnect you.
 If you have a smart meter you can be remotely disconnected.

 This program provides an increase in your baseline allowance (the amount of energy that is charged at the lowest possible rate).
 It is available to customers at any income level.
 If someone in a household has multiple sclerosis, a life-threatening illness, is a paraplegic, quadriplegic, or requires regular use of life- support equipment, they may qualify for this additional allowance of electricity at the lower rate.
 Both the customer and their doctor must complete a Medical Baseline Application.
-To learn more, call your utility company or download our fact sheet: Have The Energy You Need To Protect Your Health?

 You can always ask for an extension if you will not be able to pay your bill by the due date.
 However, they do not have to grant you one.
 Contact the company as soon as you know that you will not be able to make a full payment, not just after you get a notice.
 If a Customer Service Representative refuses to give you a reasonable extension, ask to speak to a supervisor.
 Some utilities allow customers to request an extension through their website.